How to Watch Formula 1 for Free Using a VPN

 - Select the race from the home screen: Unlike on desktop, you won’t be able to simultaneously access English commentary as mobile devices only allow one audio stream at a time.

-Here’s how to access geo-blocked free F1 races on Firestick and Android TV devices:
+Here’s how to access geo-blocked free F1 races on Fire OS devices:

-- Create a new Austrian-based Amazon or Google account: It’s easier to do this using a computer or mobile device rather than having to use the TV remote.
+- Create a new Austrian-based Amazon account: It’s easier to do this using a computer or mobile device rather than having to use the TV remote.

 - Connect to an Austria VPN server: This is necessary to access the geo-blocked apps.